dinesh4official/Weather/README.md

 In this application, we have followed the MVVM Pattern.

+## Feature

+* City Weather Information like temperature, humidity, pressure, minimum and maximum temperature.
+* Forecast Weather Information for upcoming four days.
+* Favourite Cities

 ## Information

 * To store the favourite cities, we have internally created a database to store the information and loaded in the list.
 * Continuously monitoring the data connection in the application.
+* If data connection is not available, respective alert is shown.

 ## Screenshot